ekvll/SyntDataFFT/README.md

 ## Contribute

 To contribute to SyntDataFFT, do the following:

+### 1. Start an Issue
-* __Start an Issue__ - Start an issue stating what you are planning to work on.
+Start an issue in the SyntDataFFT reporistory.
+State what you are planning to work on.
+Take note of the issue number, as we later on are going to reference to the issue.
+### 2. Fork the SyntDataFFT repository
-* __Fork the SyntDataFFT repository__ - click the "Fork" button to create a copy of the SyntDataFFT repository on your GitHub account.
+Click the "Fork" button to create a copy of the SyntDataFFT repository on your GitHub account.
+### 3. Clone your fork
-* __Clone your fork__ - On your forked repository, click "Code" and copy the URL.
+On your forked repository, click "Code" and copy the URL.
 Then, open a terminal and navigate to where you want to store the local copy of the SyntDataFFT repository.
 In the terminal, run the following:
 ```
 git clone <forked-repository-url>
 ```
+### 4. Create a new branch
-* __Create a new branch__ - Create a new branch for your contribution:
+Create a new branch for your contribution:
 ```
 git checkout -b <your-branch-name>
 ```
-* __Make your changes__
+### 5. Make your changes
+### 6. Commit changed
-* __Commit changed__ - Stage changes:
+Stage changes:
 ```
 git add .
 ```
 Commit the changes:
 ```
-git commit -m "<fix #issue: description of changes>"
+git commit -m "<fix #issue-number: description of changes>"
 ```
-* __Push changes to your fork__ - Push your changes to your forked version of the SyntDataFFT GitHub repository:
+### 7. Push changes to your fork
+Push your changes to your forked version of the SyntDataFFT GitHub repository:
 ```
 git push origin <your-branch-name>
 ```
+### 8. Create pull-request
-* __Create pull-request__ - Visit your forked repository on GitHub.
+Visit your forked repository on GitHub.
 Click the "New pull request" button.
 Write a title and comment (include issue number in the comment) for your pull request.
 Click "Create pull request" button.